Hyltcavl/mtg-prz/README.md

 # mtg-prz

-TODO: remove basic lands
+TODO: remove basic lands when fetching from alpha, dl and making scryfall list smaller

-TODO